We can’t deny the fact that the role of women in society has been radically changed in the past few decades.

-It is believed by most the men that women are hired only to add glamour and colour to the office environment.
+It is believed by most of the men that women are hired only to add glamour and color to the office environment.

 This kind of unhealthy work atmosphere, lack of support from colleagues and higher authority leads to job dissatisfaction and less productivity for women.

 Higher management should take some steps to create a healthy and conducive work environment for ladies.

 3. Lower pay-scale: